Nothing Left to Say

 art-popelectro-popminimal-glitchmid-tempoclose-vocalconfessionhonestydisruptionmomentumemotional-clarity

-A more emotionally explicit piece where Nora questions the appearance of healing.
-Unlike earlier containment, this track allows pressure and honesty to surface.
-The glitch elements feel like interference rather than collapse — a push toward accuracy over calm.
+More emotionally explicit, Nora questions the appearance of healing.
+Containment loosens and pressure surfaces.
+Glitches feel like interference, a push toward accuracy over calm.

 art-popslow-electrominimal-glitchintimatepressuresilenceproximitylistener-awarenesstensionclose-vocal

-A track built around proximity and discomfort.
-Nora uses silence and slowness as presence, not absence.
-The piece blurs performer and listener space, making attention itself part of the structure.
-Glitches and dropouts feel like breath interruptions rather than effects.
+Built around proximity and discomfort.
+Nora uses silence and slowness as presence.
+Performer and listener space blur and attention becomes structure.
+Glitches and dropouts read as breath interruptions.

 4. 4 Memory Collision